-The lowly lentil has had a rise in popularity recently with the introduction of the Slow Carb Diet by Tim Ferriss who wrote the book 4 Hour Body.
-Tim maintains that a legume should be eaten at every meal (about 30% of the plate) , and lentils are an easy staple.
-He has tried many diets, and feels this is a good ratio to stick with for maximum weight loss.
-After reading his book, it is evident that he has basically donated his body to science while still living in it!
+The lowly lentil has had a rise in popularity recently with the introduction of the "slow-carb diet" by Tim Ferriss, who wrote the book The 4-Hour Body.
+Tim maintains that a legume should be eaten at every meal (and should take up about 30% of your plate).
+He has tried many diets and feels this is the ideal ratio to stick with for maximum weight loss.
+It's like he has basically donated his body to science while still living in it!

-They are relatively low calorie, but pack a lot of nutrition.
-Studies show adding fiber to your diet can lower cholesterol, and the folate and magnesium in lentils are heart healthy.
-They digest slowly, which helps to prevent spikes in blood glucose, and gives the feeling of fullness for a longer period of time.
-Lentils are about 25% protein, which helps in the building of all body tissue, particularly muscle.
+Lentils are an often-overlooked, inexpensive ingredient that can be used to stretch a meal.
+Compared to other dry legumes, lentils cook up quickly and are very versatile, flavor-wise.
+Canned lentils can be substituted for dry, but just make sure they are well-drained and rinsed.
+They are relatively low-calorie, but pack a lot of nutrition.
+Studies show that adding fiber to your diet can lower cholesterol, and the folate and magnesium in lentils are heart-healthy.
+Lentils digest slowly, which helps to prevent spikes in blood glucose, and give the feeling of fullness for a longer period of time.
+They are about 25% protein, which helps in the building of all body tissue, particularly muscle.

-This stew cooks in the slow cooker, and makes the whole house smell wonderful.
-It can be turned into a soup by adding more beef broth, if that is desired.
-The dry lentils are added in the last hour of cooking, and can be turned up to high if you find your stew doesn't simmer on low in your crock pot.
-If no one is available to add the lentils, then substitute with canned lentils and just stir until heated through just before serving.
+This stew cooks in the slow cooker and makes the whole house smell wonderful.
+It can be turned into a soup by adding more beef broth, if you want.
+The dry lentils are added in the last hour of cooking.
+If this isn't possible, then substitute with canned lentils and just stir until heated through just before serving.

 This meal also freezes well for another day.
-Goes great with warm crusty bread, of course only if you are not doing the Slow Carb Diet!
-Enjoy!
+It goes great with warm crusty bread...but of course, only if you are not doing the slow-carb diet!

 - 2 tablespoons oil

 - 1 1/2 to 2 pounds stewing beef, cut in 1 inch cubes